JoelStansbury/BostonCrime_Visualization/README.md

       add_to_map(crime)
 ```

+Further optimization may be done by converting the crime data from an array of datapoints to a hashmap, where the keys are the 576 crime codes, and the values are arrays of crime instances which have the respective codes.

 ### Disclaimer
 These categories were made by me in order to simplify the searching process.
 There may be mistakes, and some groupings admitedly don't make much sense Riot/Party/Strike for example, the reason for this particular grouping was that these are _groups_ of offenders as opposed to a single offender.
 The point is, don't take them too seriously, the alternative is selecting individual crime_codes from a list of 576.